dsalorio/NYT_dining_articles/README.md

 ## Future Work

-There is still a lot of neat stuff left to do with this data. word2vec and GloVe models in the Gensim library are the next place I'm headed.
+There is still a lot of neat stuff left to do with this data.
+I haven't looked at positional or semantic data, so word2vec and GloVe models in the Gensim library are the next place I'm headed.
 Somewhere down the line I will move on to Transfer Learning to really get the recipe recommender in top shape.

 ### A Note about Requirements, and a request for WSL help